djm/table_rex/README.md

 Currently supports output:

 * in customisable ASCII format.
-* with your own renderer.
+* with your own renderer module.

 ####Features